TianweiCao/ec602_Project_2/README.md

 # Phase2 - Google NLP
 In phase2, I use Google Cloud Language API to score the sentiment of the tweets I searched with tweepy in phase 1.
 ## Requirements
-To begin with, you need to login in Google Cloud Platform, and create a project: https://cloud.google.com/natural-language
+Firstly, you need to login in Google Cloud Platform, and create a project: https://cloud.google.com/natural-language

 Next, create a service account key for the project with the following steps:
 In the Cloud Console, click the email address for the service account that you created.